maxchris100/vision-landing/content/pages/blog.md

 ---
-title: Resources for makers to learn, sell & grow
+title: Activities
-description: "We believe that a good email marketing strategy is the key to growth.
-So we’re helping you grow your business with tools and resources that make email marketing easy."
+description: "Develop an attitude of gratitude, and give thanks for everything that happens to you, Knowing that Every Step Forward is a step toward achieving something bigger and better than your current situation."
 pagination:
   size: 9
 seo: